Skip to main content

 Australian Music and Games 2023 Benchmark (Creative Australia, QUT, Swinburne)

-This inaugural study documents the ways in which Australian composers and musicians are working with the digital games sector, from licensing music, composing soundtracks and conducting live performances of game music.
+This inaugural study documented the ways in which Australian composers and musicians are working with the digital games sector, from licensing music, composing soundtracks and conducting live performances of game music.

 Australian Music Media Uplift (CMTP) (Creative Australia)

-Music Australia is investing in local Australian music media through the Contemporary Music Touring Program.
-Applicants have the option to access a $5,000 uplift in Australian music media advertising spend to promote their funded touring activity.
-To qualify, applicants need to demonstrate how they will use the uplift for their marketing and promotional efforts which includes but not limited to purchasing radio carts on community radio, buying commercial radio advertising, and advertising in music media publications.
+Music Australia invested in local Australian music media through the Contemporary Music Touring Program.
+Applicants had the option to access a $5,000 uplift in Australian music media advertising spend to promote their funded touring activity.

 Contemporary Music Touring Program (CMTP) (Creative Australia)